2.1 Understand the social environment of road transport and the rules governing it

 Training requirements for drivers and others involved in the transport of dangerous goods

-Following industry calls for ADR training to be counted towards the 35-hour Periodic Training requirement, DVSA has decided that up to a maximum of 21 hours of the initial basic ADR course can be approved for Periodic Training and seven hours of the ADR core module refresher course can be approved for Periodic Training.
+Following industry calls for ADR training to be counted towards the 35 hour periodic Driver CPC training requirement, the DVSA has decided that up to a maximum of 14 hours of the initial ADR course or ADR refresher training can be approved as Driver CPC periodic training within each 5 year training cycle.
+See GOV.UK for more information.

 Sample ADR training certificate